Southern Miss Golden Eagles baseball

 The Southern Miss Golden Eagles baseball team represents the University of Southern Mississippi in NCAA Division I college baseball.
 They participate as a member of the Sun Belt Conference.
-The team has been to 21 NCAA Tournaments and served as an NCAA Regional host in 2003, 2017, 2022, 2025 and NCAA Super Regional host in 2022,2023.
+The team has been to 22 NCAA Tournaments and served as an NCAA Regional host in 2003, 2017, 2022, 2025, 2026 and NCAA Super Regional host in 2022,2023.
 The Southern Miss baseball team has produced 19 All-Americans. and currently has 4 players on Major League rosters.
-Southern Miss has won six Conference USA Regular Season Championships (2003, 2011, 2013, 2017, 2018, 2022) and seven Tournament Championships (2003, 2010, 2016, 2018,2019, 2023,2024) and was the only team in CUSA to participate in every conference baseball tournament from the conference's inception until their departure following the 2022 season.
+Southern Miss has won seven Regular Season Championships (2003, 2011, 2013, 2017, 2018, 2022, 2026) and eight Tournament Championships (2003, 2010, 2016, 2018,2019,2023,2024,2026) and was the only team in CUSA to participate in every conference baseball tournament from the conference's inception until their departure following the 2022 season.
 During their inaugural season in The Sun Belt Conference, the Golden Eagles captured the SBC Tournament Championship.
 The Golden Eagles' rich history began in 1912 with a game against the Detroit Tigers, a contest which Southern Miss lost by a score of 24–2.
 The Golden Eagles play at Pete Taylor Park/Hill Denson Field on the campus of the University of Southern Mississippi and consistently rank in the top 10 nationally in NCAA attendance figures.
 During the 2023 season, Southern Miss "sold out" every seat for Pete Taylor Park including several hundred "standing room only" seats.

 Southern Miss qualified for its first College World Series in 2009 after winning the Atlanta Regional and the Gainesville Super Regional.
 They would post an 0–2 record in Omaha, losing 7–6 against top-seeded Texas and 11–4 versus fourth-seeded North Carolina.